KoRIOz675/thomas.mafille.net/README.md

 # Thomas Mafille - Personal Website

+> [!NOTE]
+> The current live demo is not updated because of a maintenance on the web hosting services.

 This repository contains the source code for my personal website, designed to showcase my skills, projects, and professional journey as a software and web development student.
 The website is built with modern web technologies to provide a dynamic, responsive, and engaging user experience.

 **Live Demo:** [thomas.mafille.net](https://thomas.mafille.net)